 Clients on Windows platforms should use a common Internet file system (CIFS).

 Hardware Sizing Information for Windows Dell Environments and Hardware Sizing Information for UNIX Sun Environments detail several different hardware configurations based on performance, cost, and redundancy.
-Read this document to make sure that the planned hardware configuration meets the needs of the institution.
+Make sure that the planned hardware configuration meets the needs of the institution.

 For the exact versions of the operating systems, databases, and Java SE Developers Kit (JDK™) that are supported, see "Supported Technologies" in the Release Notes for the release that you are installing.
 It is critical that the software used to host Blackboard Learn meets requirements.